 I really braced myself expecting to hear very subtle differences but as it turned out, there were absolutely huge differences between the transistors.
 The impressions ranged from super-smooth and lush to loud and edgy with several intermediate impressions inbetween.
 Rather than listing all my lengthy listening impressions, I will just attest to the fact that Germanium transistors do indeed sound most fluid and relaxed of them all and that some lesser transistors can really make the DAC sound, hard, edge and, well, “digital”.
-In a way the Germanium transistors sound similar to the classic Philips swing-arm mechanisms: utterly stress-free and ever so smooth.
+In a way the Germanium transistors sound similar to the classic Philips swing-arm mechanisms such as the CDM1: utterly stress-free and ever so smooth.
 In fact of the bunch of six I narrowed it down to two favourites, and one of them were indeed the Germanium types.

 Ultimately, as always it is a matter of personal taste and even more so of system synergy.
 Just as with the transistors, wiring types also make for large differences.
 Dr. Slawa makes use of copper and silver precisely as is needed by a particular device, and its other internal components.